ndm736/mechatronics/src/python_pico.md

 ```

 ### Read an analog voltage
+The analog to digital converter, or ADC, converts 0-3.3V to digital values from 0-65535.

 ```py
 {{#include read_voltage.py}}
 ```

+### Set the angle of an RC servo motor
+An RC servo motor is a position controlled device.
+The cable requires 4-6V on the red wire, ground on the brown wire, and a digital signal on the orange wire.
+The digital siganl is a pulse, 0.5 ms to command 0 degrees to 2.5 ms to command 180 degrees, every 20 ms. This can be acheived with PWM.

 ```py
 {{#include servo.py}}
 ```

-You can find all of the functions included with CIrcuit Python in REPL mode by typing import [tab key].
+### Set the color of an addressable RGB LED (neopixel or ws2812b)
+LEDs can be PWMed to change their brightness, and you can use combined red/green/blue LEDs in a single package to make any color, but each LED would require 3 PWM pins.
+You just don't have enough pins to control a lot of LEDs.
+How many is a lot?
+Maybe you want hundreds of LEDs.
+You can do this with "smart" LEDs like the ws2812b, also known as neopixels.
+Each LED color and brightness can be set individually with just one pin from the microcontroller.
+The following method is a very simple way to set the color of a neopixel.
+Later you'll see a method that uses an external library and allows for more high level control of the LED colors, but this method is included in the default version of Circuit Python.
+How can you find these included functions?
+In REPL mode, type import [tab key], all the available methods will be printed.

 ```py
 {{#include neopixel_write.py}}
 ```

+## Code with external libraries
-Most external components do not have code included with Circuit Python.
-They must be downloaded and copied to the CIRCUITPY/lib folder to work.
+Most components that you connect to your board with a circuit do not have code included with Circuit Python.
+The library must be downloaded and copied to the CIRCUITPY/lib folder to work.
 There isn't enough space on the board for all of the libraries, only copy the libraries you need!

 The libraries come as a zip folder from [Circuit Python](https://circuitpython.org/libraries).
 Download the folder that cooresponds to your version of Circuit Python and unzip the folder.
 Libraries are found in the /lib folder, sometimes as files with .mpy extensions or as entire folders.
+Example code is found in the /examples folder, the contents of these files can be copied into code.py.
+Remeber that the code that runs on your board is code.py, so you can't just copy an example .py file, it must be named code.py!

+### Advanced neopixel control

 ```py
 {{#include neopixel.py}}
 ```

+### Read an accelerometer
+An accelerometer reports the acceleration of the board along the X, Y and Z axes.
+Acceleration is measured in Gs.
+At rest with Z pointed up, X and Y will report 0 G and Z will report -1 G. Sometimes the data is an integer and you must convert to Gs knowing the sensitivity and resolution of the accelerometer.

 ```py
 {{#include mma8451.py}}
 ```

+### Play a sound

+### Read from a capacitive touch sensor

+### Read from an ultrasonic rangefinder

+### Read from a laser proximity, gesture and light sensor